 No. In fact, if you're thinking of watching The Accidental Husband then I forbid to read any more of my articles.

 Great For: proving that talented actors can make turkeys, Uma Thurman watching, the mute button

 Not So Great For: date nights, people expecting a decent rom-com, anyone smarter than a foot stool

 I can't think of many rom-coms as bad as this that I've seen but sometimes, one can come along and surprise you.
 Both Four Weddings And A Funeral and its spiritual successor Notting Hill provide both chemistry and humour in abundance and are excellent additions to an over-crowded genre.
 And if you want to sprinkle a little festive magic over such sloppy slush then Love Actually will be the stuff of dreams - it does get overly mushy but you can't fault its sentiment.

 The three main leads deserve far better than this.
 For Heaven's sake, Uma Thurman was in Pulp Fiction!
-Morgan was a brilliant Comedian in Zack Snyder's dystopian superhero flick Watchmen while Firth plays it much better in Bridget Jones' Diary, although he is magnificent in The King's Speech.
+Morgan was a brilliant Comedian in Zack Snyder's dystopian superhero flick Watchmen while Firth plays it much better in Bridget Jones' Diary although he is just magnificent in The King's Speech.
 The three of them are no doubt talented but whatever motivation they had for this movie deserted them once the cameras started rolling and it is worryingly obvious.

 © 2015 Benjamin Cox